kiranaalyssa/Rakamin-KF-Analytics/README.md

 # Rakamin-KF-Analytics

-This project is the final assignment of the Virtual Internship at Rakamin Academy - Kimia Farma as a Big Data Analyst.
-The goal is to gain insights into Kimia Farma's business performance from 2020 to 2023.
-BigQuery is used for data processing and merging, while Looker Studio is used to visualize the analysis results.
+This repository contains the final assignment for the Project-Based Virtual Internship at Rakamin Academy in collaboration with Kimia Farma as a Big Data Analyst.
+The objective of this project is to analyze Kimia Farma's business performance from 2020 to 2023 and generate valuable insights.

+**Tools Used:**
+🗃️ BigQuery – Used for data processing and merging.
+📊 Looker Studio – Utilized for visualizing the analysis results.

+This project showcases the application of data analytics in a real business scenario, providing a deeper understanding of Kimia Farma's performance over the years.